ERBringHorvath/SeqForge/README.md

 ```
 ______________________________________________________________________________________________________________________________________
 All pipelines should start with a check for special characters in input FASTA file names.
 To scan your FASTA population, simply run: <br/>
-`seqforge --sanitize -f /path/to/FASTA/file(s) -e fasta --dry-run`.
-This will print any problematic filenames to the console without
+`seqforge --sanitize -f /path/to/FASTA/file(s) -e fasta --dry-run`. <br/>
-making changes.
-If changes are needed, re-run without `--dry-run` using either `--in-pace` (recommended) or `--sanitize-outdir <dir>`
+This will print any problematic filenames to the console without making changes.
+If changes are needed, re-run without `--dry-run`
+using either `--in-place` (recommended) or `--sanitize-outdir <dir>`.
+See Module 3: Utilities > seqforge sanitize for more details
 ______________________________________________________________________________________________________________________________________

 **Author:** <br />